-Better Man is the third song to feature from Pearl Jam in this music project and quite possibly my joint favorite song of theirs, along with Nothingman.
+Better Man is the third song to feature from Pearl Jam in this music project and possibly my joint favorite song with Nothingman.
 It is the eleventh track on the band’s third studio album, Vitalogy.
 Better Man was never commercially released as a single but reached the top of the Billboard mainstream charts and stayed at number 1 for a total of 8 weeks.
 Vitalogy became the second-fastest selling album in history, only behind the band’s previous release Vs., selling 877,000 copies in its first week and went multi-platinum quickly.

 The song was written by Eddie Vedder when he was in High School.
 Vedder stated, “Sometimes I think of how far I’ve come from the teenager sitting on the bed in San Diego writing ‘Better Man’ and wondering if anyone would ever even hear it“.
 Extraordinarily, the song was omitted by the band from their previous album Vs. When the band’s producer Brendan O’Brien heard the song in rehearsals he said “Man, that song’s a hit”, but Eddie just went “uhhh.”
 Al Weisel of Rolling Stone called the song a “haunting ballad about a woman trapped in a bad relationship.”
 When “Better Man” was performed on VH1 Storytellers in 2006, Vedder introduced it as a song about “abusive relationships.

 Waitin’, watchin’ the clock, it’s four o’clock, it’s got to stop

 Tell him, take no more, she practices her speech

 As he opens the door, she rolls over

 Pretends to sleep as he looks her over